The planar Cayley graphs are effectively enumerable I: consistently planar graphs: Abstract

 \section{Abstract}

+We obtain an effective enumeration of the family of finitely generated groups admitting a faithful, properly discontinuous action on some 2-manifold contained in the sphere.
+This is achieved by introducing a type of group presentation capturing exactly these groups.

-We show that a group admits a planar, finitely generated \Cg\ if and only if it admits a special kind of group presentation we introduce, called a planar presentation.
-Planar presentations can be recognised algorithmically.
-As a consequence, we obtain an effective enumeration of the planar Cayley graphs, yielding in particular an affirmative answer to a question of Droms et al.\ asking whether the planar groups can be effectively enumerated.
+Extending this in a companion paper, we find group presentations capturing the planar finitely generated \Cg s.
+Thus we obtain an effective enumeration of these Cayley graphs, yielding in particular an affirmative answer to a question of Droms et al.